 private queue: Array<Record<string, unknown>> = [];

-private isFlushing = false;
+private flushing = false;

 }

-async flush(): Promise<void> {
+private async flush(): Promise<void> {

-this.isFlushing = true;
+this.flushing = true;

 while (this.queue.length > 0) {